-Conway, South Carolina - State and local officials have determined that it is now safe for residents and property/business owners to re-enter the areas of \\\\\\, and \\\\\\ in Horry County.

-People, other than residents and property/business owners, should stay away.
-Residents must provide proof of residence and property/business owners must provide proof of property/business ownership.
-Acceptable identification includes driver's licenses, utility bills, mortgage deeds, property tax documents, or car registrations, if applicable.

-Police officers will be present at established checkpoints to verify re-entry documents.
-Residents and property/business owners should travel on \\\\\, \\\\ to return to these areas.
-Other members of the public are encouraged to avoid the use of these highways until \\\\\ to allow evacuees to return to their homes.
+Conway, South Carolina - State and local officials have owners to re-enter the areas of, s now safe for residents and property/b in Horry County. ousiness People, other than residents and property/business own and property/business owners must provide proof of driver's licenses, utility bills, mortgage deeds, property property/business o wnership.
+Acceptable identification i Police officers will be present at established checkpoin owners should travel on,,, encouraged to avoid the use of these highways until to return to documents.
+Residents and property/b these areas.
+Other members of the pu vacuees to return to their homes.